erelsgl/auctions/README.md

+# Multi-lateral Auction Algorithms

+The algorithms in this folder are explained in the paper

+> Rica Gonen and Erel Segal-Halevi,
-# Strongly Budget Balanced Auctions for Multilateral Markets
+> "Strongly Budget Balanced Auctions for Multilateral Markets",

-## Supplementary Material

-Implementation of the multi-lateral auction protocols in the paper.
+> Proceedings of AAAI 2020.

 To run the examples from the paper, try one of the following.